 There is a huge difference for combat troops between being told a mortar has destroyed their command outpost and seeing the destruction firsthand.
 Certainly, blowing things up comes with a variety of risks and costs.
 This is one key reason that the U.S. Defense Department has turned to augmented reality technologies for many of its operational tasks.

 Office of Naval Research

+Unmanned systems deployed in ones and twos already have changed some aspects of warfighting, whether collecting intelligence, surveillance and reconnaissance data or dealing with roadside bombs.
 When deployed in tens, hundreds or even thousands, robotic systems may change the very nature of warfare, providing greater standoff, increased lethality and enhanced survivability while driving up the costs of war for potential enemies.